cds-astro/tutorials/_sources/intro.md

-# Welcome to the ESCAPE/Euro-VO tutorials
+# Accessing and using astronomical data from Python: a series of Jupyter notebooks tutorials

-This website hosts an interactive version of the Jupyter-notebook tutorials hosted by the [CDS](https://cds.u-strasbg.fr/ "https://cds.u-strasbg.fr/").
+This website contains the Jupyter-notebook tutorials hosted by the Strasbourg Astronomical Data center [CDS](https://cds.u-strasbg.fr/ "https://cds.u-strasbg.fr/").

 All tutorials here illustrate how astronomers can search, find, and access data they need from archives across the world.
-We offer a focus on data hosted at the Strasbourg astronomical Data Center (CDS) and on archives compliant with Virtual Observatory (VO) protocols and standards, as defined by the International Virtual Observatory Alliance ([IVOA](https://www.ivoa.net/ "https://www.ivoa.net/")).
+We offer a focus on archives compliant with Virtual Observatory (VO) protocols and standards, as defined by the International Virtual Observatory Alliance ([IVOA](https://www.ivoa.net/ "https://www.ivoa.net/")).

-Some tutorials hosted here are based on [EURO-VO tutorials](https://www.euro-vo.org/scientific-tutorials/ "https://www.euro-vo.org/scientific-tutorials/") usually with the same or a similar name.
+Some tutorials hosted here are based on [EURO-VO tutorials](https://www.euro-vo.org/scientific-tutorials/ "https://www.euro-vo.org/scientific-tutorials/") and were translated into python tutorials.
+The original version usually has the same or a similar name.

+***

 ## List of tutorials

-The tutorials come in a recommended order ranging from basic usage of the CDS tools to more advanced examples.
+The tutorials come in a recommended order ranging from basic usage to more advanced examples.

 ```{tableofcontents}
 ```